 Relationships are a gift.
 They challenge us to think outside of our own perspective and expand our ideas about the world.
-Many would report that relationships make life more enjoyable as they share life’s important milestones and the sweet in-between moments of the everyday with those that they love.
+Many would report that relationships make life more enjoyable as they share important milestones and the sweet in-between moments of the everyday with those whom they love.
 And relationships give us powerful information about who we are and whether or not we are safe.

 How do we speak to ourselves?

 If we are honest, how do we speak to ourselves?
-Are we the kind of friend we try to be to others?
+Are we the type of friend we try to be to others?
 Are we encouraging and kind?
 Do we tell ourselves the truth about our value and worth?
 Or, do we spend most of our thoughts comparing ourselves to others or reflecting on why we are not good enough and repeating the lies about our identity that are sometimes easier to believe than not?

 Whatever your answers to these questions might be, we are wise to consider the messages we are giving ourselves.

 Here are 3 important reasons why positive self-talk can improve your life:

 1. We can hear the words of others accurately.

 Every interaction and conversation we have with others is filtered through our relationship with ourselves.
 When we practice negative self-talk, it is very difficult to receive affirmations from others.
 Compliments might feel good in the moment, but if we criticize ourselves, the positive impact of kind words from the outside will be short-lived.
 Rather, when we are in the habit of speaking kindly to ourselves, we can hear the encouraging words of others and give ourselves permission to receive the truth that others speak into our hearts.